 Why We Love National Moon Day

-The moon formed 'the Big Whack'!
-A giant Mars-sized object hit Earth 4.6 billion years ago and a cloud of vaporized rock went into orbit around Earth.
-The cloud cooled and formed into smaller chunks that combined to form our moon.
+Call it the 'Big Whack'!
+The moon formed when a giant Mars-sized object hit earth 4.6 billion years ago and a cloud of vaporized rock spun into orbit encircling the earth.
+Once the cloud cooled, it transformed into smaller chunks that combined together, creating our moon.

-How to Celebrate National Moon Day
+National Moon Day dates